f5devcentral/volterra-workshop-10x/docs/class3/module1/lab3/lab3.rst

 Deploy Colors on private on-premises AKS
 ****************************************

 * In UDF, connect to ``Jumphost`` and run the Colors microservice manifest to deploy it into the private k8S.
+In order to test cross namespace service publication, we will deploy Colors service in ``api`` namespace.

   .. code-block:: terminal

+      kubectl create ns api
-      kubectl apply -f /home/ubuntu/k8s-deployment/aks-sentence-colors.yaml
+      kubectl apply -f /home/ubuntu/k8s-deployment/aks-sentence-colors.yaml -n api

 .. note:: As you can notice, the Colors microservice is published as a NodePort